Midnight Lightning (climb): History

 It is believed that bouldering pioneer John "Yabo" Yablonski (the inventor of the sit start) discovered the line of a potential new bouldering problem on the Columbia boulder while wandering around Camp 4 in a drug-intoxicated state in early 1978.
 Yablonski showed it to Yosemite's two leading rock climbers, Ron Kauk and John Bachar.
 Bachar recounted: "It was Yabo [John Yablonski] who actually 'found' Midnight Lightning.
 He was sitting in front of it one day and came over to me and Ron Kauk and said he found a new boulder problem.
 He said it would go.
 We laughed and said it was impossible.
 We thought there was about as much chance of doing it as there was the chance that a lightning bolt could strike at midnight (like in the Hendrix song Midnight Lightning), so I drew a bolt on it in chalk.
 That's it—pretty stupid, huh?"

-Kauk and Bachar set to work attempting the route, and while making good early progress, continuously failed to execute the awkward mantel-move needed to overcome the "lip" which is at a height of almost 5 m.
-Eventually, in May 1978, Kauk overcame the mantle and completed the first ascent, with Bachar making the second ascent shortly afterward.
+Kauk and Bachar set to work attempting the route and, while making good early progress, continuously failed to execute the awkward mantel-move needed to overcome the "lip" which is at a height of almost 5 m.
+Eventually, in May 1978, Kauk overcame the mantle and completed the first ascent.
+Just after that, a small hold broke off, which made the final move a bit harder.
+Bachar made the second ascent shortly afterward.
 After completing his ascent, Bachar drew the chalk lightning bolt on the boulder.
-The route repelled all attempts to repeat Kauk and Bachar's ascent for 5 years, despite the pair being able to repeat it continuously, and often to an audience, with Kauk recounting: "We always waited until as many people as possible had gathered, then it was showtime".
+The route repelled all repetition attempts for 5 years, despite the pair being able to repeat it continuously, and often to an audience, with Kauk recounting: "We always waited until as many people as possible had gathered, then it was showtime".